gaehlerm/SoftwareEngineering/README.md

 As in this example `test_a` is always going to fail, `test_b` will be skipped as it depends on `test_a`.

-The output will be `1 failed, 1 skipped` as the second test was skipped.
+The output will be `1 failed, 1 skipped` as the `test_b` was skipped.
 And in the short test summary info, only `test_a` is listed as failed.
-Only once `test_a` will be fixed, `test_b` will be executed.
+Only once `test_a` is fixed, `test_b` will be executed.

 For unit tests, dependent tests are generally not a problem.
 Each test covers only one unit which shoudln't depend on any other units.
-Thus the tests are independent.
-For integration or acceptance tests [chapter Types of tests], this is a different story.
+Thus unit tests are independent.
+For integration or functional tests [chapter Types of tests], this is a different story.
 They can easily become dependent on each other.
 This is why it is important to keep track of the dependencies of the different tests.

 ### Flaky tests

 Tests that do not always return the same result are called flaky.
 This is extremely bad.
-It's just like a fire alert going of once in a while without any reason.
+It's just like a false alarm once in a while.
 You'll be annoyed and start ignoring it.
 Or maybe even worse, the alarm doesn't go off even though it should.
 Try to avoid flaky tests at all costs.
 It won't take much effort to rerun the tests.
 But the main problem is rather that it destroys the confidence of the team into the test suite.
 You will never know if a test is failing due to your changes in the code or because, for example, the network is down.
 At times rerunning a test might help, but this is only a superficial fix.

 The only real solution is writing fail save tests.
 Write for example a test that checks the network connection.
 All tests relying on the network connection will have a dependency on this test.
 Structuring the tests like this can reduce the flakiness by orders of magnitude.
 And it is very important to design your tests such that flakiness cannot occur.

 Especially unit tests should never be flaky.
 A test only becomes flaky if some part of the code under test is flaky but this should never be the case for unit tests.
-Unit tests should not depend things that can fail like on the file system nor on network connections.
-As a summary one can say that you should avoid testing any input/output (IO) for unit tests and reduce it as much as possible for all other tests.
+Unit tests should not depend things that can fail, like on the file system nor on network connections.
+This is one of the reasons why you should avoid testing any input/output (IO) for unit tests and reduce it as much as possible for all other tests.

-### Britle tests
+### Brittle tests

 Tests that are over specified are called brittle.
 They break when changing the code in seemingly unrelated places.
 One example is testing a json file for formatting, even though the contents of the json file does not depend on the formatting.
 The formatting does not matter.
 It does not change any of the values in the file.
 Instead testing the formatting is just a waste.
 Even worse, it is a needless liability because it tests something that should not be tested.
 Something the result does not depend on.
 Instead use a json library to get only the actual values stored in the file and compare those.
 This is what we are really interested in.
 Never use any string operations when reading a json file.
 This is the very definition of brittle code!

 Another example of brittle tests are tests for methods that should be private but are made public in order to test them.
-This prevents you from refactoring this function as it is part of the public interface.
+This prevents you from refactoring this function as it is now part of the public interface.
 Changing it will break the tests, even if the real public interface is not changed.
 This is why private methods should not be made public in order to test them.
-If you really have the urge to test a private method, you should refactor it into a separate class.
+If you really feel the urge to test a private method, you should refactor it into a separate class.

 ### Random numbers